helenebm98/EAM-AX7-TEST1703/06_Objects.md

 In Enterprise Asset Management, you can connect workers to functional locations, which are described in the [Create Functional Locations](05_Functional_Locations.md#create-functional-locations) section.
-This may be useful if, for example, you are scheduling a maintenanceservice job on a machine located in functional location 01, and you want to allocate workers from the same location to carry out the job.
+This may be useful if, for example, you are scheduling a maintenance job on a machine located in functional location 01, and you want to allocate workers from the same location to carry out the job.